mpromonet/webrtc-streamer/README.md

 -------
 	cmake . && make

-It is possible to specify cmake parameters WEBRTCBUILD & WEBRTCDESKTOPCAPTURE :
+It is possible to specify cmake parameters WEBRTCROOT & WEBRTCDESKTOPCAPTURE :
  - $WEBRTCROOT/src should contains source (default is $(pwd)/../webrtc)
  - WEBRTCDESKTOPCAPTURE enabling desktop capture if available (default is ON)